Vladlena Funk: Early life and career

-Funk was born in the historic Russian city of Veliky Novgorod in 1977.
-After earning her cum laude Bachelors' and master's degree in Linguistics from the Yaroslav-the-Wise Novgorod State University, she joined web-based Moscow Telegraph.
-Since the beginning of 2004 she also worked as a reporter for the NLBC Radio (620 AM) as its Moscow correspondent.
-Ms. Funk earned an MBA in Economics from Moscow State University.
-Vladlena Funk is married to Igor Funk, a reporter and cameraman for RTN (Russian Television Network).
+Ms. Funk was born and raised in Veliky Novgorod, Russia.
+After earning bachelor’s and master's degrees in Linguistics from the Yaroslav-the-Wise Novgorod State University, she joined web-based Moscow Telegraph.
+She subsequently earned an MBA in Economics from Moscow State University.
+Beginning in 2004, she worked for New York based WSNR Radio (620 AM) as its Moscow correspondent.

 Abduction

 On March 11, 2008, Zeltser and Funk were abducted in London, U.K., by the Belarusian KGB operatives.
 Both were drugged and secretly rendered across international borders to Belarus aboard a private jet belonging to Boris Berezovsky, a notorious Russian "oligarch" and close friend of the Belarusian president Alyaksandar Lukashenka.
 Berezovsky was wanted by the Interpol for fraud, money laundering, participation in organized crime and transnational financial crimes.
 Berezovsky had been widely reported to be the man behind many high-profile murders, including brutal killings of US reporter Paul Khlebnikov; prominent Russian journalists Vladislav Listyev and Anna Politkovskaya; Deputy Head of Russian Central Bank Andrey Kozlov; and a former Russian intelligence officer Alexander Litvinenko (poisoned with a nuclear substance Polonium-210 in London).